NeNorvalls/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 This repository contains a simple calorie counter application implemented using HTML, CSS, and JavaScript.
 The application allows users to set a daily calorie budget and track their calorie intake throughout the day by adding entries for breakfast, lunch, dinner, snacks, and exercise.

+## Deployment

+The project is deployed on [Netlify](https://calorie-counter-validation.netlify.app/).

 ## Functionality

 The application provides the following functionality: